collinjennings/techofself/nanoWorkflow.md

 	- Either: `cd www' then cd `_posts`
 	- Or: `cd www/_posts`

 3. Open an older post in `nano` to work from.
+For example:
-For example, `nano 2017-09-08-welcome-to-jekyll.markdown`
+`nano 2017-09-08-welcome-to-jekyll.markdown`

 ### Creating a New Post